bhauman/figwheel-main/docs/docs/npm.md

               (.format (moment) "dddd")))
 ```

-## Modify your index.html host page to load the bundle
+## Modify your HTML host page to load the bundle

-If you have an host page you will now need to point it at the bundled
+If you have a host page you will now need to point it at the bundled
 asset and NOT at the compiled ClojureScript.

 Our host page would normally need to include our compiled